-Financial instruments that potentially subject the Company to concentration of credit risk consist of a cash account in a financial institution which, at times may exceed the Federal depository insurance coverage of \$250,000.
-The Company has not experienced losses on this account and management believes the Company is not exposed to significant risks on such account.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of a cash account in a financial institution which, at times, may exceed the Federal depository insurance coverage of \$250,000.
+The Company has not experienced losses on this account.